fmsolana/assignment/Readme.md

 Implement assignment [option 1](https://github.com/jesusjavierdediego/assignments)

 ### Clue Game
-The objective is making the structure to build the clue game following the [requirements(Spanish only)](/defitions/Requirements.txt)
+The objective is making the structure to build the clue game following the [requirements](/defitions/MVPRequirements)

 1. A front App module to play
 2. A services API to support the front module